Guardians of the Galaxy Vol. 3: Pre-production

 Pre-production work creating the designs and visuals for the film began by April 2021.
 In early May, Marvel Studios announced that the film would be released on May 5, 2023.
 Later that month, Gunn said Vol. 3 would take place after the events of Thor: Love and Thunder (2022), which features several Guardians characters.
+That film concludes the storyline established in Endgame which sees Thor journey off with the Guardians.
+Gunn noted this ending was decided upon "in editing" and conflicted with his already-submitted screenplay for Vol. 3, since he never planned to feature Thor in the film, as he did not "understand the character that much" nor how to write Thor.
 Gunn had begun storyboarding the film by June, with filming later revealed to begin in November 2021 in Atlanta, Georgia for an expected end around April 2022.
 By then, Bautista said he had not read a script for Vol. 3 and was unsure if it had changed during the production delays.
 The next month, Gillan said that she and Klementieff had read the script together and she found it to be incredible, brilliant, emotional, and funny.
 She also felt it was Gunn's "strongest work yet" with the Guardians characters.
 Gunn reiterated that the script had "basically stayed the same" from three years prior but he had been "playing with it in little ways" over the years.
 He was in the middle of another draft by the end of the month and said the film would be emotional and have a "heavier" story than the previous films, with a more grounded approach that was inspired by The Suicide Squad and Peacemaker.
+An early option Gunn had in mind for the character who would become the film's main villain and be revealed to be the one who created Rocket was the Fantastic Four villain Annihilus, but Gunn ultimately opted to fill that role with the High Evolutionary.
 Gunn originally wrote a cameo appearance for Kumail Nanjiani, a friend of his, but removed this after learning Nanjiani was cast as Kingo in Marvel Studios' Eternals (2021).